 Approximately 80% of our cases are the result of parental substance abuse.
 We collaborate with the Departments of Human Services, Guardians ad Litem, and other professionals providing services to the child or family, such as Child Find, chemical dependency treatment, parenting training, schools, and counselors.

-CASA Truancy Program: To further our mission of court advocacy for children, CASA of the Continental Divide also provides educational advocacy for the counties we serve.
-Our pilot program began in 2015 working with Summit School District and is currently expanding.
-Truancy is a symptom of something occurring in a child’s life.
+CASA Truancy Program: Truancy is a symptom of something occurring in a child’s life.
 Since attendance is mandated by law within the State of Colorado, when the school has been unsuccessful at correcting attendance issues the next step is to open a court-centered truancy case.
 The Judge often appoints a Truancy CASA to assist both the courts and the families in discovering what the issue is preventing school attendance and school success.
-CASA’s are also often instrumental in identifying supportive services that will bring the child success.
+CASA’s are instrumental in identifying supportive services that will bring the child success.
 Supporting Kids to the best of our abilities and advocating for their success is our goal.
 Eagle County experienced over 120 truancy cases in the 2018-19 school year.
 CASA volunteers are now at the table to help determine the causes and reduce the number of cases within the county.

 Who We Are & What We Do

 CASA of the Continental Divide consists of 3 full time and 3 part time staff.
-Our programs is guided by our valuable Board of Directors who bring their valuable skills from the community to our program.
-Our programs are driven by 65 Child Advocate Volunteers who work hard making sure that the child they serve is being cared for well and receiving loving support through a difficult process.
-Last year our Volunteers and Board Members donated over 5000+ hours of their time and drove over 45,000 miles on behalf of CASA and the children we serve.
+Our programs is guided by our Board of Directors who bring their valuable skills from the community to our program.
+Our programs are driven by Child Advocate Volunteers who work hard making sure that the child they serve is being cared for well and receiving loving support through a difficult process.
+Each year our Volunteers and Board Members donate over 5000+ hours of their time and drive over 45,000 miles on behalf of CASA and the children we serve.

 CASA of the Continental Divide provides court requested advocacy for abused and neglected children in Colorado’s Fifth Judicial District.
-We currently have 47 volunteers are appointed to a case serving 63 individual children.
 Our goal is to be appointed for, and have volunteers serving 100% of child welfare and truancy cases throughout the district.